-Cinnamon inhibits hepatic HMGCoA reductase activity, and suppresses lipid per oxidation in the liver.
+How does Cinnamon lower cholesterol?
+Cinnamon inhibits hepatic HMGCoA reductase activity and suppresses lipid peroxidation in the liver.
 Suppression of this enzyme by cinnamon induces the expression of LDL receptors in the liver, which in turn increases the catabolism of plasma LDL and lowers the plasma concentration of cholesterol, an important determinant of atherosclerosis.

 The widely available cholesterol-lowering drug statins are working similar to cinnamon.
 However, cinnamon has no or low side effects as compared to statins.
-Cinnamon can reduce your risk for cardiovascular diseases, similar to statins.
+Additionally, Cinnamon reduces your risk of cardiovascular risk.

 How does cinnamon lower your risk for heart diseases and strokes?